jlorieau/mollib/docs/cli/measure.rst

 Helices consist of stretches of hydrogen bonded residues with helical dihedrals.
 3:sub:`10`-helices are typically short, with one or more 'i'-'i+3'hydrogen bonds, and these can be mischaracterized as turns (type I turns).
-In this case, mollib checks that all residues in the helix ('i' through 'i+3') have helical dihedral angles.
+In this case, mollib checks that all residues in the helix have helical dihedral angles.

 Sheets
 ~~~~~~